knpuniversity/drupal-under-the-hood/knpu/event-subscriber-tags.md

 is a different object depending on *which* event you're listening to.

 No worries, let's just `var_dump()` it and see what it is!
 Ok, this class is setup.
-The last step is to tell Drupal we have an event listener.
+The last step is to tell Drupal we have an event subscriber.
 How do you do that?
 Register this class as a service.
 Get used to that answer.

 In `dino_roar.services.yml`, add a new service - the name doesn't matter.
 Set the